canonical/rockcraft/docs/how-to/use-flask-extension.rst

 The prime declaration must be included in the specially-named ``flask/install-app`` section to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.
+And since the extension places the files from the project folder in the `/srv/flask/app` directory in the final image.
+Therefore, all inclusions and exclusions must be prefixed with `src/flask/app`.

 For example, to include only select files: